SquareGPS/navixy-api/docs/user-api/data-warehouse-api/resources/tracker/raw_data.md

 ---
-title: Raw data
+title: Raw IoT Data
 description: Contains API calls to retrieve trackers raw data.
 ---
-# Raw Data
+# Raw IoT Data

 The Navixy Raw IoT Data API allows you to retrieve all the data sent by your devices in a raw format for 30 days or more, depending on your plan.